 Play party organizers may ban some attendees for a variety of reasons, from not respecting other attendees’ boundaries to using others’ attendance against them outside of the party.
 In most cases, this is a good practice that weeds out unsafe elements.

 Some other things you may want to know for your own comfort and safety include whether there are policies around who can approach who to negotiate “play” (some parties restrict this privilege to specific genders, for example) and what happens if someone feels their boundaries aren’t being respected.

 Discreet Play Parties Are Private For a Reason

 If you want to find and join in on these parties, you’ll have to build a certain level of trust with other attendees and organizers.
 Once built, you’ll also need to remember that this trust can be easily broken.
-If you’re new to play parties, all this means is that you should move slowly.

-Get to know people, learn about consent and communicating about boundaries, and be a good listener.
 Don’t expect to have sex at your first play party—or any play party, really.
 Rather, attend with an open mind, a friendly attitude, and respect for everyone in attendance.
 You’ll be sure to have a good time meeting new, sexy people to have adventures with in time.

 Snag a copy of my ebook, 100 New Sex Ideas for Experienced Lovers:100 New Sex Ideas for Experienced Lovers

 Follow me to keep in touch: